speckdavid/symk/README.md

 For this purpose it is possible to write your own plan selector.
 During the search, plans are created and handed over to a plan selector with an anytime behavior.

 ### Unordered Plan Selector
-One example of a plan selector is [unordered_selector](src/search/symbolic/plan_selection/unordered_selector.cc) that consideres two plans to be equivalent if their action multi-sets are.
+An example of a plan selector is the [unordered_selector](src/search/symbolic/plan_selection/unordered_selector.cc), which consideres two plans as equivalent if their action multi-sets are equivalent.
 In other words, plans with the same multi-set of actions form an equivalence class and only one representative plan is reported for each equivalence class.
 Note that plan selectors can be combined with the different planning configurations.

-We recommend to use the following configuration which uses bidirectional search.
+We recommend to use the following configurations which use bidirectional search.

 Top-k:
 ```console